 Some of our past Special Aids Grant recipients, include:

-Racine Zoo, Family Literacy of Racine, Cops N Kids Reading Center, Faith Love and Hope, Big Sisters of Greater Racine, Family Service of Racine, Bethany Apartments and the YWCA.
+Eco-Justice Center, Royal Family KIDS Camp – Racine, Racine Zoo, Family Literacy of Racine, Cops N Kids Reading Center, Faith Love and Hope, Family Service of Racine, Bethany Apartments and the YWCA.

 Our mission: The Junior League of Racine, Inc. (JLR) is an organization of women committed to promoting voluntarism, developing the potential of women and improving the community through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.